Coral reef fish

 The fish that inhabit coral reefs are numerous and diverse.

-Coral reef fish are fish which live amongst or in close relation to coral reefs.
-Coral reefs form complex ecosystems with tremendous biodiversity.
-Among the myriad inhabitants, the fish stand out as colourful and interesting to watch.
+Coral reef fish are marine fish which live amongst or in close relation to coral reefs.
+Coral reefs form complex ecosystems with a high amount of biodiversity.
+Among the multitude of inhabitants, the fish stand out as colourful and interesting to watch.
 Hundreds of species can exist in a small area of a healthy reef, many of them hidden or well camouflaged.
-Reef fish have developed many ingenious specialisations adapted to survival on the reefs.
+Reef fish have developed many specialisations adapted to survival on the reefs.

 Coral reefs occupy less than 1% of the surface area of the world oceans, but provide a home for 25% of all marine fish species.
 Reef habitats are a sharp contrast to the open water habitats that make up the other 99% of the world oceans.

 However, loss and degradation of coral reef habitat, increasing pollution, and overfishing including the use of destructive fishing practices, are threatening the survival of the coral reefs and the associated reef fish.